4 Simple linear regression

 4.4.1 Least squares regression

-As shown in , there are many possible lines (infinitely many, in fact) that we could use to describe the relationship between the critics and audience scores.
+There are many possible regression lines (infinitely many, in fact) that we could use to summarize the relationship between critics_score and audience_scores.
+We see some fo the potential lines represented in .
 So how did we determine the line that “best” fits the data is the one described by ?
 We’ll use the residuals to help us answer this question.

-We use this objective of minimizing the the sum of squared residuals to find the estimates β^0 and β^1.
+Let’s expand .
 Recall that ei, the residual of the ith observation, is yiy^i where y^i is the estimated response.
-Filling in the regression equation , we have
+Then,

-Using calculus, the values of β0 and β1 that minimize are
+Using calculus, the β^0 and β^1 that minimize are

 where x¯ and y¯ are the mean values of the predictor and response variables, respectively, sX and sY are the standard deviations of the predictor and response variables, respectively, and r is the correlation between the response and predictor variables.
 See for the full details of the derivation from to .

-The calculations for the slope and intercept for the movie scores model in based on the values in are below.
-Note that the small differences in the values compared to are due to using rounded rather than exact values to compute the estimates.
+show the calculations of slope and intercept for the movie scores model based on the summary statistics in .
+Note that the small differences in the values compared to are due to rounding (versus coefficients computed by software).

 • The slope has the same sign as the correlation coefficient: β^1=rsYsX